klebgenomics/Kaptive/docs/Databases.md

   **OC**) followed by the letter **L** (which stands for **Locus**), which separates the label for the genotype from the phenotype (e.g.
   KL1 -\> K1).
 These letters should be in upper case.
-- Loci are numbered, first, by their corresponding antigen, and second, in the order in which they were discovered.
-For example, *Klebsiella* K-loci 1-79 correspond to K-types 1-79.
-K-loci 101 and greater correspond to K-loci with unknown antigens in the order in which they were discovered.
-We intentionally started at 101 to leave room to assign phenotype-genotype pairs.
+- Loci are numbered, first, by their corresponding phenotype, and second, in the order in which they were discovered.
+For example, *Klebsiella* K-loci KL1-KL72, KL74 and KL79-KL82 correspond to the originally defined K-types K1-K72, K74 and K79-K82, respectively.
+K-loci 101 and greater correspond to K-loci for which the phenotypes were unknown at the time of locus discovery, numbered in the order in which they were discovered.
 - Locus genes are named in three parts delimited by an **underscore** (**\_**):
   1. The locus the gene belongs to, e.g. `KL1_` for a gene in the `KL1`